Utonia: Toward One Encoder for All Point Clouds: Experiments

 \subsection{Downstream Applications}

-\mypara{Robotics manipulation.} We report the manipulation test success rate of Sonata, Concerto, and Utonia, showing Utonia's advance in object-centric robotics tasks.
+\mypara{Robotics manipulation.} We report the manipulation test success rate of Sonata, Concerto, and Utonia in~\tabref{tab:manipulation}, showing Utonia's advance in object-centric robotic tasks.
 The detailed experiment settings are in~\ref{appendix:manipulation}. \figref{fig:manipulation} shows that Utonia features remain coherent in cluttered RGB-D ~\cite{khazatsky2024droid}.
 Support surfaces form consistent regions, while object areas exhibit distinct structure under heavy occlusion and partial observations.
 These qualitative results show the generalization of manipulation scenes.

 \mypara{Open-world object segmentation.} We further evaluate Utonia on open-world 3D object segmentation by building on $\text{P}^3$SAM~\cite{ma2025p3}. \figref{fig:partseg} compares Sonata and Utonia under the same promptable segmentation setting described in~\ref{appendix:openworld} with the detailed quantitative segmentation results in~\tabref{tab:partseg}.
 The Sonata-initialized encoder produces features lacking distinct part semantics, resulting in poor segmentation quality.
 In contrast, the Utonia-initialized encoder generates features with clear part-level structures, enabling highly accurate segmentation with well-defined boundaries and consistent semantic meaning.
 These results suggest that unified multi-domain pretraining strengthens part-level representations for open-world 3D segmentation.